 The DNA fingerprinting technique Amplified Fragment Length Polymorphism (AFLP) (Vos et al. 1995, Mueller & Wolfenbarger 1999) uses stringent PCR protocols for highly reproducible multi-locus DNA fingerprints.
 The AFLP procedure is based on the selective PCR amplification of restriction fragments from a total digest of genomic DNA.
 Oligonucleotide adapters are ligated to the ends of restriction fragments, which then serve as priming sites for an initial PCR amplification.
 A second selective PCR amplification uses primers of complementary sequence to the ligated adapter plus additional arbitrary nucleotides to amplify fragments for subsequent electrophoresis.
 Detailed protocols are listed in appendix 4.
 Six primer pair combinations were used (Table 2).
-Pstl and Msel primer sequences are from Muluvi et al. (1999).
+PstI and MseI primer sequences are from Muluvi et al. (1999).
 Selective PCRs were amplified separately prior to visualizing with a Beckman CEQ8800 capillary machine, with internal size standard 400.
 Fragments were scored by eye using Beckman software for the unambiguous presence (1) or absence (0) of fragments between 60 and 400 base pairs in length.
 Replicate samples were run on each 96-well plate to ensure consistent scoring of reliable markers.
 Of the six primer pairs tested, two (m-CAG/p-AC and m-CAG/p-CG) generated strong, reliable and reproducible fingerprints.
+Genetic dissimilarities among all pairwise combinations of samples was estimated as the sum of alternate marker states (presence/absence) across all markers for each of two primer pairs, using Genalex 6 (Peakall & Smouse 2006).
+Pairwise genetic dissimilarities were visualized by ordination using principal co-ordinates analysis in Genalex 6.